Home > Sydney Property Market

 Rental vacancy rates

-According to the most recent REINSW rental vacancy survey for June 2025, Sydney residential vacancy rates remain stable at 1.7%.
+According to the most recent SQM Research rental vacancy survey for December 2025, Sydney residential vacancy rate of 1.8% has improved, up from November's 1.4%.

 While this is welcome for tenants, it is far from a balanced market (which is typically around 3.0%–3.5%), with demand still significantly outpacing supply.
 A substantial increase in rental stock is needed to achieve balance.